 Januvia (DPP-4 inhibitor) lowers blood-glucose by helping body to make more insulin when needed.
 In addition, it stops the liver from putting glucose into the blood.

 DPP-4 inhibitor or gliptin works by increasing the amount of insulin released by your body and decreasing the amount of sugar made by your body.
-Dipeptidyl-peptidase 4 inhibitors preferentially target post-prandial glucose excursions; however, it also shows to decrease fasting plasma glucose levels.
+Dipeptidyl-peptidase 4 inhibitors preferentially target postprandial glucose excursions; however, it also shows to reduce fasting plasma glucose levels.

 Dipeptidyl-Peptidase 4 Inhibitors mechanism of action

 DPP-4 inhibitors work by increasing incretin levels (GLP-1 and GIP) this inhibits glucagon release, which increases insulin secretion, delay gastric emptying, and decreases blood-glucose levels.

 - Generic Name: Saxagliptin (Brand Name: Onglyza)

 The recommended dose is 5 mg once daily, can be taken with or without food.

 Long-term side effects of DPP-4 inhibitors on mortality and morbidity are so far inconclusive.

 nasopharyngitis (the common cold),